 If you’re experiencing symptoms of a strawberry intolerance or allergy, you should stop eating strawberries, foods that contain strawberries, and any foods in the rose or bet v1 protein family until you’re able to get a diagnosis.
 Allergies can worsen over time, so it’s important not to self-diagnose.

-If you’ve started experiencing allergy or intolerance symptoms, take an advanced food intolerance test to quickly find out the cause or speak to a healthcare professional.
+If you’ve started experiencing allergy or intolerance symptoms, take an complete sensitivity test to quickly find out the cause or speak to a healthcare professional.

 What foods should you avoid if you have a strawberry allergy or intolerance?

 If you suspect you have a strawberry allergy or intolerance, you should avoid foods that contain strawberries, such as cakes, sweets, desserts, jams and yoghurts.

 As strawberries are a part of the rosaceae family, you’ll also want to avoid foods within that family, such as:

 - Rose buds

 Because strawberries contain bet v1 protein, you may also find that you have an allergy intolerance to other foods that contain bet v1.
 This includes:

 You may also have an allergy to latex rubber.

 If you’re allergic to strawberries and other members of the rose family, but you don’t have an allergy or intolerance to food containing bet v1, you should be fine to eat the following fruits: